aftersomemath/aftersomemath.github.io/_pages/about.md

 Small autonomous sytems, particularly flying ones, will have significant impact on the world.
 However, there is a significant deficit in the ability to control such systems in a robust and useful manner.
 Solving this problem is critical to making aerial systems useful in everyday life.

-My current research is on <a href="/projects/hitl-cubesat/">low-cost CubeSat mission simulation<a>.
+I am currently researching <a href="/projects/hitl-cubesat/">low-cost CubeSat mission simulation<a>.

 My most significant project was being a leader of Pitt's <a href="http://www.aerialroboticscompetition.org">International Aerial Robotics Competition</a> team.
 The team was the top performer of Mission 7 at the American Venue two years in row.
 Both years, the team received the Best System Design award and in 2018, <a href="http://pittras.org/assets/misc/iarc-technical-paper-2018.pdf">Best Technical Paper</a>.
-Check out the <a href="/projects/iarc-mission-7/">project page</a>.
+Check out <a href="/projects/iarc-mission-7/">this page</a> for photos and videos.

-A overview of my publically available technical work can be found on the <a href="/projects/">Projects</a> page.
+An overview of my work (particularly making drones hit moving targets) can be found on the <a href="/projects/">projects</a> page.
 Additionally, some of the projects were the subject of <a href="/publications/">papers or presentations</a>.

-Feel free to contact me through <a href="mailto:lsb27@pitt.edu">email</a> with any questions.
+Feel free to contact me through <a href="mailto:levi.burner@pitt.edu">email</a>.